- Books, Literature, and Writing

 This novel includes two stories in one.
 In first one, a reclusive billionaire named Whitney Vance hires Bosch to discover if the woman with whom Vance had an affair decades before gave birth to the child she carried when she suddenly disappeared.
 At stake is billions of dollars in inheritance money.
-In the second one, Bosch, now working as a part-time detective for a small police department in Los Angeles, hunts for a serial rapist with the case name the “Screen Cutter,” because that’s what the rapist does ever time he breaks into a home before sexually assaulting women.
+In the second one, Bosch, now working as a part-time detective for a small police department in Los Angeles, hunts for a serial rapist with the case name the “Screen Cutter,” because that’s what the rapist does every time he breaks into a home before sexually assaulting women.

 Connelly also wrote a nonfiction book about his experiences as a crime reporter entitled, Crime Beat (2006).

 Regardless of the characters he features in his stories, Michael Connelly creates believable scenarios based on his own experiences as well as a great degree of factual verisimilitude, such as providing details about the science of criminal profiling for serial homicide.
 If one wants to learn about what homicide detectives, lawyers and journalists do in the arena of the crime world, then reading Michael Connelly’s books is an excellent way to learn about such and have page-turning fun at the same time.
 Simply put, Connelly will inform and entertain regarding the eternal struggle between right and wrong.